SFDO-Tooling/CumulusCI/docs/cookbook.rst

 While the built in tasks are designed to be highly configurable via the cumulusci.yml and the task's options, sometimes an individual project needs to change the implementation of a task to meet its requirements.
 This section shows a few examples custom tasks implemented in Python.

-When the cumulusci2 command runs, it adds your current repo's root to the python path.
+When the cci command runs, it adds your current repo's root to the python path.
 This means you can write your python customizations to CumulusCI and store them in your project's repo along with your code.

 All of the following examples assume that you've created a tasks module in your repo::